 - Observation in Class

 - Regular performances given in class

 - End of topic recordings

 - Peer and self-assessment

-- Work completed on tablets / Folders kept in class
+- Work completed on TEAMS

-- Most homework and 'written work' will be submitted on the VLE.
+- Folders (kept in classroom)

-- Every topic will end with a formal assessment of practical work - On-going teacher assessments throughout the year - End of year exam (practical composing/performing task and a written appraising exam)
+Every Topic will end with a formal assessment of practical work On-going teacher assessments throughout the year End of year exam (practical composing/performing task)

-- 30-45 minutes per fortnight.
-This will sometimes be a practical activity. - Extended piece of writing once every half-term.
+30-45 minutes per week.
+This will be a practical activity whenever possible.

-Textbooks, materials and visits

-- A large selection of percussion instruments in school. - Multi-timbral keyboards with sequencing ability and disc drives. - A number of pianos. - 5 Practice rooms and two large classrooms/rehearsal spaces.
+A large selection of percussion instruments.

+Multi-timbral keyboards with sequencing ability and disc drives.

+A number of pianos.

+5 practice rooms and two large classrooms / rehearsal spaces.

-- Assist your daughter with research projects by allowing her access to the library/Internet. - Encourage your daughter to take part in the many music clubs on offer at the school. - Support her in her homework tasks and ensure completion and on time delivery. - Help you daughter to explore the music of great composers and musicians from different cultures and times.
+- Assist your daughter with research projects by allowing her access to the library/Internet. - Encourage your daughter to take part in the many music clubs on offer at the school. - Support her in her homework tasks and ensure completion and on time delivery. - Encourage your daughter to listen to music from a wide range of cultures and traditions and become familiar with the works of the great composers.